wayneparrott/rclnodejs-cli/README.md

 # rclnodejs-cli
 Standalone commandline tools and `ros2 cli` extensions for use with the ROS2 [rclnodejs]() client library.

+## Prerequisites
+* ROS2 Foxy or greater installed
+* Node.js version 12 or 13
+* npm or yarn package manager
+* Your shell environment that includes ROS2.
+See [Configuring a ROS2 Environment](https://index.ros.org/doc/ros2/Tutorials/Configuring-ROS2-Environment/) for more info.

 ## Installation
 Install the `rclnodejs-cli` package globally.

+Note: Your shell environment should include ROS2.

 ```
 > npm install -g rclnodejs-cli
 or